-Short term debt and other financing obligations as of December 28, 2019 and December 29, 2018, consist of the following:
+Short term debt and other financing obligations as of January 2, 2021 and December 28, 2019, consist of the following:

-On July 2, 2018, we entered into a financing agreement with AFCO Credit Corporation (“AFCO”) purchased through Marsh Insurance to fund the annual premiums on insurance policies due June 1, 2018.
-These policies related to workers’ compensation and various liability policies including, but not limited to, General, Auto, Umbrella, Property, and Directors’ and Officers’ insurance.
-The total amount of the premiums financed was $556 with an interest rate of 4.5%.
-An initial down payment of $56 was due before July 1, 2018 with additional monthly payments of: $57 will be made beginning July 1, 2018 and ending September 1, 2018; and $65 will be made beginning October 1, 2018 and ending March 1, 2019.
+Annually, we enter into a financing agreement with AFCO Credit Corporation (“AFCO”) purchased through Marsh Insurance to fund the annual premiums on insurance policies due June 1 of each year.
+These policies are related to workers’ compensation and various liability policies including, but not limited to, General, Auto, Umbrella, Property, and Directors’ and Officers’ insurance.
+The total amount of the premiums financed during June 2020 was $429 with an interest rate of 3.3%.
+An initial down payment of $143 was due before July 1, 2020 with additional monthly payments of $48 made beginning July 1, 2020 and ending June 1, 2021.

 The entire disclosure for short-term debt.